zodrickjohn/Bank-Loan-Report/README.md

 **Workflow Steps:**
 1. Imported the **Bank Loan Database** into SQL Server.
 2. Wrote SQL queries to generate metrics and breakdowns for both dashboards.
-3. Exported the query results into **Excel**.
+3. Exported the bank loan database into **Excel**.
-4. Built final dashboards in Excel for visualization.
+4. Built final dashboards in Excel for visualization and match their results with sql query results.

 This approach ensured:
 - **Accuracy** of aggregated data before visualization.